-Panel A - representative haematoxin and eosine stained lung sections; panel B - scoring of alveolar emphysema; panel C - lung volume.
+Panel A - Scoring of alveolar emphysema; panel B - Representative haematoxin and eosine stained lung sections; panel C - Lung volume.
 The level of emphysema was evaluated by the scoring of severity and by morphometrical measurements performed in a blinded manner by an external pathologist.
 After the switch or cessation, the evaluation revealed a certain level of reduction of severity compared to the emphysema seen in lungs from continuously exposed animals.
 However, even 6 months after the switch some tissue degradation was still evident (A and B).
 Those changes are well reflected in the liquid displacement based lung volume measurement (C).